 - 1. There is a wide variation in airborne Mn concentrations found in shipyard welding and metalworking processes. - 2.
-All results were well below the OSHA PEL for manganese of 5.0 mg/m3 of air, expressed as a ceiling value. - 3.
-Only TIG/GTAW (gas tungsten arc welding) was observed to be consistently below the ACGIH Notice of Intended Changes TLV for Mn of 0.02 mg/m3 as respirable particulate.
+All results were well below the OSHA Permissible Exposure Limit for Manganese of 5.0 mg/m of air, expressed as a Ceiling value. - 3.
+Only TIG/GTAW (Gas Tungsten Arc Welding) was observed to be consistently below the ACGIH Notice of Intended Changes TLV for Mn of 0.02 mg/m as Respirable particulate.
 All other processes tested provided results that exceeded this limit. - 4.
-The relationship between total, inhalable and respirable Mn does not follow any regular or predictable pattern.
-Side-by-side air samples will often yield results with smaller size fractions exceeding total Mn concentration or respirable Mn greater than inhalable Mn. - 5.
+The relationship between Total, Inhalable and Respirable Mn does not follow any regular or predictable pattern.
+Side by side air samples will often yield results with smaller size fractions exceeding Total Mn concentration or Respirable Mn greater than Inhalable Mn. - 5.
 Clearly, more work will be required in the area of test equipment design and methods validation in order to provide meaningful and relevant data on which to base future standards and compliance activities.

 The changes proposed in the new TLV for Mn require totally different air sampling methods from the historical OSHA compliance methods that have been used for several decades.
 At this time, there is no valid means to determine if any correlation may be drawn between previous air sampling data for Mn and compliance with the new and drastically lower TLVs.
-In addition, no body of data has been identified that has defined this relationship; consequently, employers cannot determine if previously "compliant" welding operations are operating above or below the proposed TLVs.
+In addition, no body of data has been identified which has studied this relationship, which may allow employers to determine if their previously "compliant" welding operations are operating above or below the proposed TLVs.